EricKrantz/GettingCleaningDataProj/README.md

-subject  | Factor  | Identifier of the person ("subject") who is wearing the device activity | Factor  | The activity of the subject (e.g., walking, sitting, ...) set      | Factor  | Training or Test data? sensor   | Factor  | Sensor identifier including whether mean or stdev value    | numeric | data value
+subject  | Factor  | Identifier of the person ("subject") who is wearing the device activity | Factor  | The activity of the subject (e.g., walking, sitting, ...) set      | Factor  | Training or Test data? variable   | Factor  | Sensor identifier including whether mean or stdev value    | Numeric | Data value